sympy/sympy/doc/src/explanation/active-deprecations.md

 The definition of the joint axis in the ``sympy.physics.mechanics`` has changed.
-Instead of using the arguments ``parent_axis`` and ``child_axis`` to automatically determine the joint axis and an intermediate reference frame.
-The joints now use an intermediate frame argument for both the parent and the child body, i.e. ``parent_interframe`` and ``child_interframe``.
+Instead of using the arguments ``parent_axis`` and ``child_axis`` to automatically determine the joint axis and an intermediate reference frame, the joints now use an intermediate frame argument for both the parent and the child body, i.e. ``parent_interframe`` and ``child_interframe``.
 This means that you can now fully define the joint attachment, consisting of a point and frame, for both bodies.
-Furthermore, if a joint like the ``PinJoint`` has a specific joint axis, e.g. the axis around which the rotation occurs, then this axis can be specified using the ``joint_axis`` argument.
+Furthermore, if a joint like the ``PinJoint`` has a specific joint axis, e.g. the axis about which the rotation occurs, then this axis can be specified using the ``joint_axis`` argument.
 An advantage of this setup is that one can more accurately define the transformation from the parent body to the child body.

-For example, suppose you want a ``PinJoint`` that rotates the child body around the ``parent.z`` axis and ``-child.z`` axis.
+For example, suppose you want a ``PinJoint`` that rotates the child body about the ``parent.z`` axis and ``-child.z`` axis.
 The previous way to specify this joint was: